navyanshmahla/jobqueue/README.md

 # JobQueue
+## NOTE: Testing remains

 A powerful job queue manager for deep learning workloads that helps you automate and schedule your experiments.

 ## Features